kr0lik/yii2-list-filter/README.md

 # Description

 Extension will install [kr0lik/yii2-jui-touch-punch-asset](https://github.com/kr0lik/yii2-jui-touch-punch-asset).
-It used for range parameters in filter.
+It used for range inputs in filter.

 # Usage
 First generate filter parameters and query: